 - *Sibiu: Villa Bohemia – US$43.
-Close to great dining options and walking distance to town.
+Close to great dining options and walking distance to town with the iconic Bridge of Lies.
 Nice room and LOVELY people!
 We had to leave early, so the owner made us egg sandwiches to take with us.
 So sweet!

 - Turda: Hunter Prince Castle & Dracula Hotel – US$51.
 Aside from the quirky theme, this wasn’t anything very special.
 Basic room, good breakfast, and parking included.